kyma-incubator/octopus/docs/tutorial.md

 {"level":"info","ts":...,"logger":"cts_controller","msg":"Do nothing, suite is finished","suite":"testsuite-all"}
 ```

-As you can see from the output, Octopus detects ClusterTestSuite and initialize it with the matching TestDefinition.
+Octopus detects ClusterTestSuite and initializes it with the matching TestDefinition.
 Then, a testing Pod is created.
-When a testing Pod finishes, processing of the ClusterTestSuite is completed.
+When a testing Pod is completed, the ClusterTestSuite is marked as a **Succeeded**.
-You can see that the suite is marked as a **Succeeded**:
+To check the ClusterTestSuite status, run:
 ```
 kubectl get ClusterTestSuite testsuite-all -oyaml
 ```